John-Lund/InventoryAppStage2IceCream/README.md

 ### **Overview**

 This was my final project for the Udacity ABND sponsored by Google.
+It's an app that keeps data on the inventory of a small ice cream parlour.
 I spent most of my time on the UI with this project using quite a lot of constraint animations.
 The app uses a Sqlite data base and a content provider for its data.

 Here's a video of the app: https://www.youtube.com/watch?v=w2t8PkZIs4o&t=35s